dlang-tour/english/gems/uniform-function-call-syntax-ufcs.md

     "D rocks".toLower; // "d rocks"

-UFCS is especially important when dealing with *ranges* where several algorithms can be put together to perform complex operations, making it easier to write clear and manageable code.
+UFCS is especially important when dealing with *ranges* where several algorithms can be combined to perform complex operations, making it easier to write clear and manageable code.

     import std.algorithm : group;